What is the Rife Machine?

 Ultimately, research indicates that treating cancer with intrabuccally administered

 electromagnetic fields is generally safe and well-tolerated in patients, and may even lead to long-lasting therapeutic responses in patients with advanced cancer

 How to Use a Rife Machine

 You can purchase a Rife machine online.
-There are different manufacturers that offer different devices, all with the goal of using specific frequencies to treat disease (learn about the differences of different rife machines here).
+There are different manufacturers that offer different devices, all with the goal of using specific frequencies to treat disease (learn about the differences between different rife machines, Compare rife machine and healy device).
 Using a Rife machine is relatively simple and something that you can do at home.

 While the specific instructions of each machine will differ, treatment generally involves putting your feet on an electrical pad or holding plasma tubes that are attached to the Rife machine.
 You may also be able to attach electrodes to your palms or feet.
 Some machines come with an electrode gel to help the electrodes better stick to the skin and avoid electrical shocks or burns that can result from improper contact between your skin and the electrode.
 Electromagnetic waves produced by the machine will go through your body once the process is initiated.
 People typically use a Rife machine for just a few minutes several times a week.

 Some research suggests that you can use electromagnetic waves in combination with other therapies for cancer.
 If you plan to use this therapy and are receiving professional cancer treatment, talk to your physician or practitioner about using this therapy in combination with other cancer treatments, including both conventional and alternative cancer therapies.